MerlinStWahgwaan/Excel-VBA-Formulas/README.md

 #### **Features**

 - **Dynamic Directories**: Source VBA files and output the `.xlsm` file to user-defined directories or default to the script’s directory.
+- - The `param` block defines the parameters the script can accept, including from Shrtcuts! :-) See [Shortcuts]()
 - **Automatic VBA Import**: Imports `.bas` (modules), `.cls` (class modules), and `.frm` (user forms) from the specified directory and subdirectories.
 - **File Name Conflict Handling**: Appends `1`, `2`, `3`, etc., to the output file name if it already exists.
-- **Double-Click Simplicity**: Run by double-clicking, with no user input required during execution.
+- **Double-Click Simplicity**: Run by double-clicking, or right-click + "Run with Powershell", with no user input required during execution.
 - **Error Handling**: Validates directories, skips invalid VBA files, and logs errors.

 #### **Requirements**